Monday, May 26, 2008

 We passed truckloads of garlic and broccoli, fields of romaine and artichokes, oil rigs (both off-shore and on land) and wind farms.

-Visiting family is terrific (especially when there are young cousins to play with and a new book --no, for a change I don't mean mine! -- to talk about), but it's always good to be home.
+Visiting family is terrific (especially when there are young cousins to play with and a new --no, for a change I don't mean mine! -- to talk about), but it's always good to be home.

 Labels: , , , ,